-The amount of capital required to cover our material risks is assessed through regulatory capital requirements, rating agency models, internally developed stress tests, internally developed default and recovery analysis for our credit investments, internally developed liquidity models and stress tests, and underwriting realistic disaster scenarios.
+The amount of capital required to cover our material risks is assessed through regulatory capital requirements, rating agency models, internally developed stress tests, and underwriting realistic disaster scenarios.

 The risk management framework is designed to help Somers set a coherent risk management strategy and to enhance the likelihood of meeting its strategy.
 This framework has therefore been designed with the following objectives: